-Storm Welt (Also called the Norweigen Welt)
+Storm Welt (Also called the Norwegian Welt)

 The Storm Welt leverages a very similar construction to the Goodyear Welt.
 However, it utilizes a slightly different design that allows the welt to bend upwards and around the sole – allowing more of a seal to be created between the upper and midsole.

-The main benefit of this being an enhancement in the design's waterproofing.
+The main benefit of this is an enhancement in the design's waterproofing.
 Again – would I suggest going for a swim in your boots?
 Absolutely not.
 However, a Storm Welted shoe could certainly handle a few deep puddles without much trouble.

 A Blake Stitch is a welt that utilizes the “single stitch” method.